NicolaLovo/GoogleCloudNotes/ch5-networking-services/ch5.1-virtual-private-cloud.md

 # Virtual Private Cloud(VPC)

-Allows to create networks inside google cloud with private and public connectivity connections.
+Allows to create networks inside google cloud with private and public connectivity.

 - Virtualized network within Google Cloud
 - A VPC is a Global resource: not associated with a specific region/zone